What is Ellipsometric Porosimetry?

 In Situ Environmental Measurements

-How Does Ellipsometric Porosimetry Work?
+How Ellipsometric Porosimetry Works

 Ellipsometric porosimetry measures the change in optical response of a porous thin film during controlled exposure to a condensable vapor.
 As vapor pressure increases, adsorbate molecules initially form surface layers and subsequently undergo capillary condensation within mesopores, leading to a measurable increase in the film’s effective refractive index.
 Spectroscopic ellipsometry continuously monitors changes in Ψ and Δ, which are modeled to extract film thickness and optical constants as a function of vapor pressure.
 Adsorption and desorption isotherms are interpreted using effective medium approximations and capillary condensation models such as Kelvin equation-based analysis to determine porosity and pore size distribution.

-Equipment Used
+Equipment Used for Ellipsometric Porosimetry

 Covalent performs ellipsometric porosimetry using J.A.
 Woollam RC2 spectroscopic ellipsometer integrated with dedicated environmental control hardware.
 Typical measurement configurations include: